Ice Navigation in Canadian Waters

 - Dark spots in fog give a similar indication, but are not visible for as great a distance as the reflection on clouds.

 - A dark bank on a cloud at high altitude indicates the presence of patches of open water below, which could lead to larger areas of open water in the immediate vicinity.

-Experience has shown that non-ice-strengthened ships with an open water speed of about 12 knots can become hopelessly beset in heavy concentrations of relatively light ice conditions, whereas ice-strengthened ships with adequate power should be able to make progress through first-year ice of 6/10 to 7/10 concentrations.
-Such ships are often able to proceed without any assistance other than routing advice.
+Experience has shown that non-ice-strengthened vessels with an open water speed of about 12 knots can become hopelessly beset in heavy concentrations of relatively light ice conditions, whereas ice-strengthened vessels with adequate power should be able to make progress through first-year ice of 6/10 to 7/10 concentrations.
+Such vessels are often able to proceed without any assistance other than routing advice.
 In concentrations of 6/10 or less, most vessels should be able to steer at slow speed around the floes in open pack ice without coming into contact with very many of them.

-The route recommended by the Ice Superintendent through the appropriate reporting system i.e. ECAREG or NORDREG, is based on the latest available information and Masters are advised to adjust their course accordingly.
-The following notes on ship-handling in ice have proven helpful:
+The route recommended by the Ice Superintendent through the appropriate reporting system i.e. ECAREG or NORDREG CANADA, is based on the latest available information and mariners are advised to adjust their course accordingly.
+The following notes on vessel-handling in ice have proven helpful:

 - Do not enter ice if an alternative, although longer, open water route is available.

 - It is very easy and extremely dangerous to underestimate the hardness of ice.

 - Enter the ice at low speed to receive the initial impact; once into the pack, increase speed gradually to maintain headway and control of the vessel, but do not let the speed increase beyond the point at which she might suffer ice damage.
 Particular attention should be paid to applied power in areas of weak ice or open leads, pools, etc. where the speed might increase unnoticed to dangerous levels if power is not taken off.

 - Be prepared to go “Full Astern” at any time.